Skip to content

 The autonomic nervous system has two primary branches.
 The sympathetic branch — fight or flight — mobilizes you.
 The parasympathetic branch — rest and digest — restores you.
 Healing, digestion, tissue repair, immune surveillance, hormone production — all of these happen in parasympathetic mode.
 You cannot heal in a state of war.

 Stephen Porges, with his Polyvagal Theory, revealed something deeper: the autonomic nervous system is not a two-lane highway but a three-lane one.
 Below the sympathetic fight-or-flight lies an ancient system — the dorsal vagal complex — that triggers shutdown, collapse, and dissociation when the organism determines that neither fighting nor fleeing will work.
 This is the freeze response.
 It manifests as chronic fatigue, emotional numbness, brain fog, and the devastating feeling of "I am not really here."
-Many of my patients who have been told they have depression are actually in dorsal vagal shutdown — and no SSRI will reset a nervous system stuck in an evolutionary freeze program.
+Many people who have been told they have depression are actually in dorsal vagal shutdown — and no SSRI will reset a nervous system stuck in an evolutionary freeze program.

 Ancient Technologies for Nervous System Reset

 Shamanic traditions have been working with the nervous system for millennia — they simply used different language.
 In the Four Winds tradition of the Q'ero medicine keepers of Peru, ceremony is not entertainment or belief.
 It is technology.
 The rhythmic drumming at 4 to 4.5 beats per second — the "shamanic frequency" — entrains theta brainwave states, bypassing the cognitive mind and accessing the autonomic nervous system directly.
-Research by Melinda Maxfield has documented that this specific frequency reliably induces altered states associated with deep parasympathetic activation.
+Research has documented that this specific frequency reliably induces altered states associated with deep parasympathetic activation.
 The drum does not persuade the mind to relax.
 It speaks directly to the brainstem.

 Ceremony creates a container of safety — what Porges would call a neuroceptive environment of ventral vagal engagement.
 The presence of the healer, the ritual structure, the group co-regulation, the predictable rhythm — all of these send signals to the nervous system that it is safe to release.
 What shamans call "releasing heavy energy" (hucha in the Andean tradition), a functional medicine practitioner might describe as discharging stored sympathetic activation and restoring autonomic flexibility.
 Different maps, same territory.